 Emperor Guillotine sends his evil scientist Dr. Botanus/Dr. Over (Mitsuo Ando) to oversee a new pyramid weapon, which, when used in conjunction with the vaguely jackal-faced “Ligon” monster, will destroy the world’s oil fields.
 The plot and story are nothing new or special, but for some reason, I’ve always had a fondness for this oddball creature design, which reminded me of the more colorful monsters we’d see in the later Showa series of Godzilla movies (1954-1975).
 Another episode of “Giant Robo” would see Ligon swallow a train (!) just to kidnap a single valuable passenger for the Gargoyle Gang.

 Note: The episode’s chief villain, Dr. Botanus, aka Dr. Over (Mitsuo Ando), with his silver skin, malformed brow, and smug laugh, was one of the better Gargoyle Gang makeup jobs; he would be a recurring villain throughout the run of the series.
 Gargoyle Gang Member “Red Cobra” (Koji Miemachi) would return with really bad teeth prosthetics as “Fangar” later on in the show.
-The individual members of the colorful, wildly overrated Gargoyle Gang were often more colorful and interesting than the featured giant monsters of the week, even if their villainy was far too cartoonish to take anywhere near seriously, even in a children’s show.
+The individual members of the bizarre, wildly over-the-top Gargoyle Gang were often more colorful and interesting than the featured giant monsters of the week, even if their villainy was far too cartoonish to take seriously, even for a children’s show.

 “Torozon: An Enemy Robot” (“GR2, the Mysterious Robot”).